 There are ten municipal districts in Barcelona that are further divided into zones and are often named after the closest metro or train stop.
-These districts are: Cuitat Vella, L’eixample, Sants-Montjuic, Les Corts, Sarriá-Sant Gervasi, Gràcia, Horta-Guinardó, Nou Barris, Sant Andreu and Sant Marti.
+These districts include Cuitat Vella, L’eixample, Sants-Montjuic, Les Corts, Sarria-Sant Gervasi, Gracia, Horta-Guinardo, Nou Barris, Sant Andreu and Sant Marti.

 Below is a list of popular neighbourhoods in Barcelona which are often favoured by expatriates.

-Pedralbes is an elegant residential area in the northwest of Barcelona, with wide avenues and green, open spaces.
+Pedralbes is an elegant residential area in the district of Les Corts, with wide avenues and green, open spaces.
 Many apartment buildings here date from the 1970s, and have swimming pools, doormen and garages for two cars per apartment.

 Pedralbes appeals to expat families wanting to live in a safe neighbourhood.
 The fact that a car is needed and it is expensive makes it less appealing to younger expats.

-To the east of Pedralbes, Sarriá is a pleasant, slightly less upmarket residential area with better shop and restaurant choices.
+To the east of Pedralbes, in the Sarria-Sant Gervasi district, Sarria is a pleasant, slightly less upmarket residential area with better shop and restaurant choices.
 There is a mixture of older and newer apartment blocks, many of which have a doorman.
 A few detached and semi-detached houses can be found in the hilly streets to the north.

 There are several parks which are good for running and have children’s play areas.
-Sarriá is very convenient for the Benjamin Franklin International School, Oak House School, the French school and the John Talabot School.
+Sarria is also very convenient for its proximity to a number international schools in Barcelona

 The area is served by the FGC suburban train and has an excellent bus network, but metro stops are scarce.
 There is a good municipal market, some supermarkets, and the Avenue Diagonal shopping area is close by.